nop33/si/src/content/member/alix-pham/index.md

 links:
   linkedin: https://www.linkedin.com/in/alix-pham/details/experience/
 ---
-Alix Pham is a Tech Policy Fellow at SI, participating in a 6-month placement program run by the Talos Network.
-In this role, she contributes to SI's work through research, policy analysis, and program planning support.
+Alix is SI's Tech Policy Fellow, joining the team as part of a 6-month placement program run by the Talos Network.
+As a fellow, she assists with research, policy analysis, and program planning.

-Following her academic career as a biomedical engineer, during which she completed a master's degree and began a doctoral program, Alix's background in biology converged with her passion for addressing critical global issues – sparking her interest in biosecurity, pandemic preparedness, and policy-making.
+Following her academic career as a biomedical engineer, Alix's background in biology converged with her passion for addressing pressing global issues, sparking her interest in biosecurity, pandemic preparedness, and policy-making.

-Prior to joining SI, Alix also served as Co-Director of the non-profit Effective Altruism Switzerland, where she provided support, resources, and connections to those seeking to have a positive impact on the world.
+Prior to joining SI, Alix served as Co-Director of Effective Altruism Switzerland, where she provided support, resources, and connections to those seeking to have a positive impact on the world.